rayes0/blog/content/blog/slow-cold-chick.md

 status: "completed"
 ---

 {{<note "This was a term paper originally written for my high school English course.
-I was fairly pleased with how it turned out, so I decided to refactor some paragraphs and add headings">}}
+I was fairly pleased with how it turned out, so I decided to refactor some paragraphs and add headings, and republish it here.">}}

 # Abstract {#abstract}